matrix-org/synapse/docs/development/room-dag-concepts.md

 mark all of those claimed auth events as outliers because we haven't done the state calculation ourself.

-### Floating outlier

-A floating `outlier` is an arbitrary floating event in the DAG (as opposed to being inline with the current DAG).
-This happens when an event doesn't have any `prev_events` or has `prev_events` that don't exist.
+Outliers are sometimes referred to as floating outliers but there is no distinction between a normal and floating outlier.
+The floating descriptor just comes from the fact that all outliers are an arbitrary floating event in the DAG as opposed to being inline with the current DAG.

 ## State groups